 There are some things you can do to fight against these scams:

-Look closely at EOBs: Always take a good, hard look at your Explanation of Benefits (EOB), your EOB, that you get from your health insurance company.
+Look closely at EOBs: Always take a good, hard look at your Explanation of Benefits (EOB) that you get from your health insurance company.
 If you see treatments on them that you didn’t get, immediately notify your insurer.

 Get a list of benefits: Each year, ask your insurer for a list of all benefits paid out through your policy.

 Check medical records: If you think you might be a victim of medical identity theft, check your medical records for anything suspicious.

 Protect your credit: You should review your credit history with the three major credit monitoring agencies: Experian, Equifax, and TransUnion.
 An identity theft protection service can help you spot unexpected activity.
 If you see anything strange, immediately ask for a fraud alert and a credit freeze on your credit report.
 With a fraud alert, creditors may contact you to confirm your identity anytime they get a request for a new line of credit.
 If you put on a credit freeze, it means that only you, with your personal identification number, can access your credit and temporarily unfreeze to allow for credit checks.

 Correct any inaccuracies: If there are errors on your medical records, immediately get them corrected.
 Also, remember that any medical provider might have the same information, so contact every hospital, doctor, lab, and the insurance company you use to make sure their information is correct, too.
 Keep in mind that correcting this information might be difficult.
-Though it is a law that a patient is allowed to correct medical records, that only applied if the record was created by a medical provider, like your doctor.
+Though it is a law that a patient is allowed to correct medical records, that only applies if the record was created by a medical provider, like your doctor.
 If those records are then sent to a hospital, the hospital is under no obligation to change them.
 However, you can add a note to your record that you disagree with the information there.

 File a report with the police: You should notify the police if you feel that you are a victim of medical identity theft.